Ireland Immigration Lawyer for Moving to Ireland from the UK

 What documents do UK citizens require to move to Ireland?

-Even though Ireland is not a far distance to move, it is still a massive life decision and considered a big move to cross the Irish sea.
-The below list will help you to prepare for the big move as a British expat:
+Even though Ireland is not a far distance to move, it is still a significant life decision.
+The below list will help you to prepare for the move as a British expat:

-When you arrive in Ireland, you will want to go ahead and open an Irish bank account, use a good currency transfer service to convert your British currency, find a private healthcare insurance plan for you and your family (if relevant) and apply for an Irish driving license (as your UK licence/Northern Ireland licence will not be valid in Ireland).
+When you arrive in Ireland, it is recommended to open an Irish bank account, find a private healthcare insurance plan for you and your family (if relevant) and apply for an Irish driving licence (as your UK licence/Northern Ireland licence will not be valid in Ireland).
+You may also need to pay vehicle registration tax.

 It is worthwhile noting that the cost of living in Ireland is widely accepted as significantly higher than in the UK.
 For example, consumer prices, including rent, are 18.4% higher in Ireland than in the UK.
 Before making the decision to move, it is important to research jobs, housing, healthcare, taxes, and quality of life to help you make the best decision for you and your family.

-What is working and living like in Ireland?
+What is life like for UK citizens working and living in Ireland?

 When you leave the UK permanently, it is important to be aware of the difference between the countries.
 Naturally, the systems governing the two countries are different and British nationals moving to Ireland should be aware of their rights and obligations under Irish law.